 Maintaining Your Curly Hair

-First things first, it’s extremely important that you give your hair a few weeks to adjust.
+It’s extremely important that you give your hair a few weeks to adjust.
 Years of improper care can’t be fixed right away, and your hair may look even worse for some time.
 Be patient, and remember that you don’t have to give up shampoo cold turkey.
 Use a little bit less each time you wash, and pair it with the conditioner to make the transition easier.

 Curly Girl Method Approved Products

 Any product that is silicone- and sulfate-free is CG method approved.
-Since it may take some time to find what works best for your hair, we at The Right Hairstyles have compiled a short list to help you in your search.
+Since it may take some time to find what works best for your hair, we at The Right Hairstyles have compiled a shortlist to help you in your search.

 - Mop Top Daily Conditioner is an excellent hair moisturizer and frizz reducer for all curl types.
 It’s especially helpful for thicker hair.